ProGNOMmers/ruby-rails-documentation/README.md

 The docs are generated using the `sdoc` utility, while the merging is accomplished using `sdoc-merge`.

-I used some custom versions of [sdoc](https://github.com/mdesantis/sdoc/tree/ruby-rails-documentations) and [Ruby on Rails](https://github.com/mdesantis/rails/tree/ruby-rails-documentations).
+I used some custom versions of [sdoc](https://github.com/mdesantis/sdoc/tree/ruby-rails-documentations), Ruby and [Ruby on Rails](https://github.com/mdesantis/rails/tree/ruby-rails-documentations).

 ### Prerequisites